 Do you use In-app Messaging?
 If yes, how and if not, why?
 Tell us in the comments.

-The competition is getting fierce with startups like Uber and Ola locking horns for on demand taxi booking and Grofers and Big Basket fight it out to build their stronghold as they look to build Online Super Market for consumers.
-For on demand medical services we have new startups like Doctor On Demand, Call Health planning for the faceoff, while established players like Practo and 1MG are bound to feel the heat.
+The competition is getting fierce with startups like Uber and Ola locking horns for on-demand taxi booking and Grofers and Big Basket fight it out to build their stronghold as they look to build Online Super Market for consumers.
+For on-demand medical services we have new startups like Doctor On Demand, Call Health planning for the faceoff, while established players like Practo and 1MG are bound to feel the heat.

 The general consumer of these services are extremely time sensitive and also very particular about the specifications of the deliverable.
 Therefore, to delight the Customer it is very essential to deliver “WHAT” they want and exactly “WHEN” they want.
 Thus, seamless two-way communication between the end users is important to bridge the gap.

-We spoke to a few on-demand service provider startup founders where they highlighted that they have 24×7 phone and chat support but does it solve the purpose completely?
+We spoke to a few on-demand service provider startup founders where they highlighted that they have a 24×7 phone and chat support but does it solve the purpose completely?

 We figured it doesn’t as most of the founders pointed out – there still is the communication gap that ends up leaving the consumer “not so satisfied”